 Keep the cleaning equipment clean.

-Cleaning with dirty equipment means your just spreading the dirt around. make sure your cleaning equipment such as mops and buckets are cleaned with bleach and the hoover is empty and free from obstructions.
-A blocked hoover won’t pick anything up.
+Cleaning with dirty equipment means you’re just spreading the dirt around. make sure your cleaning equipment such as mops and buckets are cleaned with bleach and the hoover is empty and free from obstructions.
+A blocked Hoover won’t pick anything up.

 Clean the appliances